PauuloG/niche/README.md

 ## Usage

-In order for the app to function normally, you can setup this crontab task :
+In order for the app to function normally, you can setup those crontab tasks :

 ```
 # This will update the list of users from Slack everyday to keep it in sync.
 You can also run this task less often or even manually.
-0 0 * * * /usr/bin/docker exec -it niche-php php bin/console users:update
+0 * * * * /usr/bin/docker exec -it niche-php php bin/console users:update
+* * * * * /usr/bin/docker exec -it niche-php php bin/console groups:update
 ```

 You should be good to go, go spread the love 💌!